LNDOTIS/LNDOTIS/README.md

 ## Hello everyone !
 I'm Long Nguyen a.k.a LNDOTIS
 🎓 I am currently a **Bachelor's student** majoring in Quantum Technology at **Aalto University**.
 🎓 I am also minoring in **Computer Science** and **Data Science**.
-🌍 I am from Vietnam but currently in Finland.
+🌍 I am from Vietnam but currently in Helsinki, Finland.
 📚 I am passionate about:
 - 🧠 Machine Learning & AI
 - ⚛️ Quantum Computing for ML & Optimization